About Us

 Founder/Owner/Director of Performance Training

-Brian is the Founder/Owner of Peak 303 and former Colorado Rockies Major League Strength and Conditioning Coach.
-He's a Certified Strength & Conditioning Specialist and a Registered Strength and Conditioning Coach Emeritus, through the National Strength and Conditioning Association and has been training amateur and professional athletes for over two decades now.
+Brian is the Owner of Peak 303 LLC.
+With over two decades of training amateur and professional athletes, the former Colorado Rockies Major League Strength and Conditioning Coach is a Certified Strength & Conditioning Specialist and a Registered Strength and Conditioning Coach Emeritus, through the National Strength and Conditioning Association.
 Here's some more about his personal journey as an athlete, business owner and coach.

 Growing up in a small rural town on the coast of Maine, I had the opportunity to play multiple sports as a youth.
-I played three sports (baseball, basketball & golf) all throughout high school and was fortunate to continue on my athletic playing career at Springfield College.
-My opportunity came as a walk-on pitcher for the Pride baseball team, where I pitched all four years and graduated from Springfield College with a degree in Applied Exercise Science.
+I played three sports (baseball, basketball & golf) all throughout high school and was fortunate to continue on my athletic playing career at Springfield College as a walk-on for the Pride baseball team and graduated from Springfield College with a degree in Applied Exercise Science.

 During my time at Springfield College, I realized that my athletic career would eventually come to an end but I wanted to continue on with a career in athletics.
 Fortunately, my first opportunity came by way of a strength and conditioning internship at the United States Naval Academy.
 That was a great learning experience for me and one that planted the seed for what would become a passion and career in strength and conditioning.
 From there I spent the fall and winter working as a part-time strength and conditioning coach at the University of Massachusetts - Amherst.
 At that time, UMASS didn't have any open full-time positions but the Head Strength & Conditioning Coach - Coach Otrando, was very gracious in giving me a part-time opportunity to cut my teeth in the strength and conditioning profession.